chetanganatra/ITD-Annual-Information-Statement/README.md

-# Decrypt Income Tax AIS JSON and convert to Excel!
+# Decrypt Income Tax AIS .json and convert to Excel!

 Scripts to automate extraction of Indian Income Tax - Annual Info Statement (AIS) encrypted JSON into Excel worksheets for quick reference and analysis!